 How much are the tickets?
 It varies depending on company, departure time, and train service chosen as they have different levels and train types available (i.e. the Expedition or Vistadome).
 Prices start from $60 USD on up for a one-way but can cost a lot more.
 Note: do not buy your train tickets unless you have entrances to Machu Picchu Citadel.
 The tickets for this site are selling out over a month in advance in high season.

 What are the schedules?
-The train runs from 5am in the morning to 9pm at night, Expedition and Vistadome.
+The Expediton and Vistadome trains run from 5am in the morning to 9pm at night.

 WHERE TO EAT

-Arround three sides of the plaza and on the road leading towards the terraces and souvenir market, you’ll find no shortage of tourist-focussed places selling pizza, pasta, burgers, plus alpaca steaks and traditional Peruvian dishes.
+Around three sides of the plaza and on the road leading towards the terraces and souvenir market, you’ll find no shortage of tourist-focussed places selling pizza, pasta, burgers, plus alpaca steaks and traditional Peruvian dishes.
 Recently, there are also all kinds of healthy alternatives and vegetarian options.
+While all restauraunts are sure to satisfy your tastebuds, we recommend trying some of the more authentic and local dishes like Llomo Saltado, Ceviche, or maybe even an Alpaca steak!